MahitMehta/MahitMehta/README.md

 <article>
   <h1 align="center">Quick Summary About Me! 😎</h1>
-  <p align="center">I'm a Fullstack developer based in New Jersey, USA who is truly passionate about learning and exploring the capabilities of programming through the various projects I embark on to finally create a social impact. </p>
+  <p align="center">I'm a Fullstack developer based in New Jersey, USA who is truly passionate about learning and exploring the capabilities of programming through the various projects I embark on to ultimately create a social impact. </p>
 </article>
 <br>
 <article>